GuJianyu0/GroArnold/README.md

 run.param — GADGET-2 runtime options.

-More details are in below.
+More details are in below sections of this file if you need.